nongthaihoang/android_font_patcher/README.md

 # Android Font Patcher
-Font patcher script by nongthaihoang @ xda
+Font patcher script by nongthaihoang @ xda.

 Patch custom fonts to be used on Android.